Geodesic intersections: The basic algorithm

 This mapping $\mathbf b(\mathbf S)$ constitutes the ``basic algorithm''. {\it BML} apply this starting with the points defining the geodesics, i.e., $\mathbf S = \mathbf 0$, computing $\mathbf b(\mathbf 0)$ as the intersection.

 A few points require explanation: \begin{itemize} \item Equations~(\ref{spherex}) and (\ref{spherey}), which solve the spherical triangle, are obtained from the cotangent rules given by \citet[\S44]{todhunter86}.
-Superficially they are the same as Eqs.~(3) and (4) in {\it BML}, except that here we ensure that the correct quadrant is chosen for $\delta_x/R$ and $\delta_y/R$; we use the heavy ratio lines in these equations to mean that the quadrant for the arctangent is given by the signs of the numerator and denominator of the fraction.
-This guarantees that $\delta_x$ and $\delta_y$ are consistent; thus, on the sphere, they advance to the same intersection, and, provided that $\zeta < \pi$, this intersection is the closest. \item Equations (\ref{spherex}) and (\ref{spherey}) are indeterminate if $\sin \mu_x \approx \sin \mu_y \approx 0$.
+Superficially they are the same as Eqs.~(3) and (4) in {\it BML}, except that here we ensure that the correct quadrant is chosen for $\delta_x/R$ and $\delta_y/R$; we use the heavy ratio lines in these equations to mean that the quadrant for the arctangent is given by the {\it separate} signs of the numerator and denominator of the fraction; this functionality is provided by the {\tt atan2} function in many computer languages.
+This guarantees that $\delta_x$ and $\delta_y$ are consistent; thus, on the sphere, they advance to the same intersection, and, provided that $\zeta < \pi$, this intersection is the closest. \item Equations (\ref{spherex}) and (\ref{spherey}) are well defined if {\it either} the numerator or the denominator of the right-hand sides vanishes.
+However, the equations are indeterminate if {\it both} the numerator and the denominator vanish, i.e., when $\sin \mu_x \approx \sin \mu_y \approx 0$.
 This corresponds to {\it coincident} geodesics $X$ and $Y$.
 In this case, a suitable solution is $\delta_x = \frac12 z \cos \mu_x$ and $\delta_y = -\frac12 z \cos \mu_y$ which places the intersection midway between the starting points; also set a ``coincidence flag'', $c = \pm1 = \cos\mu_x\cos\mu_y$, to indicate whether the geodesics are parallel or antiparallel.
 Another case of coincidence is if $\zeta\approx0$ and $\abs{\sin\mu_x \mp \sin\mu_y} \approx \abs{\cos\mu_x \mp \cos\mu_y} \approx 0$ (i.e., $\mu_y - \mu_x \approx 0$ or $\pi$), in which case set the flag $c = \pm1$.
 If the geodesics are not coincident, set $c = 0$.
 A suitable tolerance for the approximate equality here $3 \epsilon$, where $\epsilon$ is the precision of the floating-point number system; for standard double-precision arithmetic, we have $\epsilon = 2^{-52}$. \item The algorithm always converges to an intersection, i.e., the limit in Eq.~(\ref{g-def}) exists, and the convergence is quadratic.
 As the algorithm progresses, the sides of the ellipsoidal triangle become shorter and, in the limit, the spherical solution degenerates to the solution for a plane triangle; as a consequence, the quadratic convergence does not depend on the value picked for $R$.
 A suitable convergence criterion is $\abs{[\delta_x, \delta_y]} < \epsilon^{3/4} \pi R$.
 When this inequality is satisfied, the errors in the updated intersections are, as a result of the quadratic convergence, less than $\epsilon^{3/2}\pi R$, well below the roundoff threshold.
 Typically about 3 iterations are required for convergence. \end{itemize}